czyzby/gdx-lml/README.md

 - Added `DISABLE_COMPONENT_ACTORS_ATTRIBUTE_PARSING` setting in `Lml` class.
 Now you can force the widgets to parse only its own attributes, even if they consist of multiple actors.
 See field's doc for more info.
 - New abstract base for simple `Group`-extending actors: `AbstractGroupLmlTag`.
 - `@LmlBefore` and `@LmlAfter` annotations.
 When using view-filling methods of `LmlParser`, you can annotate your view's methods with these annotations to make them automatically invoked before and after LML template parsing.
 Annotated methods can be either no-arg or consume a single argument: `LmlParser`. `@LmlBefore` methods are invoked after the view is registered as `ActionContainer` (if it implements this interface) and before the parsing has started. `@LmlAfter` methods are invoked after LML template is parsed, view's fields are all processed and view is no longer registered as an action container.
+- Before, when using view-filling methods of `LmlParser`, view instance was added as an `ActionContainer` with ID extracted from `LmlView` method, but if the view implemented `ActorConsumer`, it was not available in templates.
+Now, if the view class implements both `ActorConsumer` and `LmlView`, view will be registered as an action with ID extracted from `LmlView` method.

 1.0 -> 1.1: